DevExpress-Examples/blazor-webassembly-dxgrid-export/Readme.md

 # Data Grid for Blazor - How to use DevExpress Reporting tools to implement export in a WASM application

 The Data Grid was moved to maintenance support mode.
 No new features/capabilities will be added to this component.
-We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component.
+We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component and use its built-in [export functionality](https://demos.devexpress.com/blazor/Export/DataAwareExport).

 This example illustrates how to use DevExpress Reporting tools to export Data Grid's content to different file formats (.pdf/.xlsx/.docx) in a Blazor WebAssembly application.